History of Croatia: Prehistoric period

 The area known today as Croatia was inhabited by hominids throughout the prehistoric period.
 Fossils of Neanderthals dating to the middle Palaeolithic period have been unearthed in northern Croatia, with the most famous and best-presented site in Krapina.
 Remnants of several Neolithic and Chalcolithic cultures have been found throughout the country.
 Most of the sites are in the northern Croatian river valleys, and the most significant cultures whose presence was discovered include the Starčevo, Vučedol and Baden cultures.
 The Iron Age left traces of the early Illyrian Hallstatt culture and the Celtic La Tène culture.

 Protohistoric period

-Greek author Hecataeus of Miletus mentions that around 500 BC, the Eastern Adriatic region was settled by Histrians, Liburnians, and Illyrians.
-Greek colonization saw settlers establish communities on the Issa (Vis) and Pharos (Hvar) islands.
+Greek author Hecataeus of Miletus mentions that around 500 BC, the Eastern Adriatic region was inhabited by local tribes such as Histrians, Liburnians, and Illyrians.
+Greek colonization saw settlers establish communities on of Issa (Vis), Korkyra Melaina (Korčula) and Pharos (Starigrad on Hvar) islands as well as trading outposts of Tragurion (Trogir) and Epetion (Stobreč).
+Somewhere in 3rd century by, Greek colony of Issa formed an alliance with then emerging Roman Republic.
+As Isseian maritime trade became affected by Illyrian pirating activities, they asked for Roman intervention against the Illyrian kingdom, leading to the First Illyrian War in 229.
+BC and beginning of Roman expansion on the Eastern Adriatic.